What is a Marine Biologist?

 A marine biologist is someone who studies all types of sea creatures, and can choose to specialize in studying large ocean animals, all the way down to microscopic organisms.
 Everything from whales to the plankton they eat, and everything else in between, can be studied.

 Marine biology is a learning and research field, and many marine biologists, therefore, work in coordination with universities and other educational institutions.
 In fact, many marine biologists are also teachers and professors during the winter months when less work is being done in the field.
 Research projects are at the heart of what most marine biologists do, whether it be actually collecting specimens in the field, compiling research data, finding real life applications for the research data, or classroom teaching.

 What does a Marine Biologist do?

-Another potential career for a marine biology graduate would be hydrology, which is a scientist or researcher that studies bodies of water, and helps to find ways to eliminate water pollution.
+Another potential career for a marine biology graduate would be to become a hydrologist, which is a scientist or researcher that studies bodies of water and helps to find ways to eliminate water pollution.
 There are actually many environmental careers that can be attained with a degree in marine biology.
-Even a Fish and Game Warden, which is something akin to an environmental police officer, is a possible career move for a marine biology graduate.
+Even a fish and game warden, which is something akin to an environmental police officer, is a possible career move for a marine biology graduate.

 What is the workplace of a Marine Biologist like?